dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     (dcmStorageVerificationAETitle)"
     "
+    .. _dcmStorageVerificationBatchID:

+    :ref:`Storage Verification Batch ID <dcmStorageVerificationBatchID>`",string,"Batch ID of Storage Verification Tasks triggered by scheduler.

+    (dcmStorageVerificationBatchID)"
+    "
     .. _dcmStorageVerificationInitialDelay:

     :ref:`Storage Verification Initial Delay <dcmStorageVerificationInitialDelay>`",string,"Delay in ISO-8601 duration format PnDTnHnMn.nS of first Storage Verification of a Series after it was received.
+May be overwritten by configured values for particular Archive Network AEs.

     (dcmStorageVerificationInitialDelay)"
     "